brainstormforce/all-in-one-schemaorg-rich-snippets/README.md

 ## Changelog ##

-### 1.6.0 ###
-- New: Added ItemReviewed types in Review schema.
-- Fix: Review schema given an error “Thing is not a known valid target type for the item reviewed the property.

 ### 1.5.6 ###
 - Improvement: Updated plugin name - `All In One Schema Rich Snippets` to `Schema - All In One Schema Rich Snippets`.
 - Improvement: Updated product availability strings according to the Google requirement.